 - Conduct activities that help local communities to discover and value their own unique cultural and natural characteristics.

 We doubt that many entities meet all these criteria, but some meet quite a few.
-Any organization that meets at least 30% of them is of interest.
+Any organization that meets at least a third of the criteria is of interest.

-Please send your suggestion with the council’s name, its URL, and—if you have it—a key person’s email contact to Project Manager Ellen Rugh at firstname.lastname@example.org.
+Please send your suggestion with the council’s name, its URL, and—if you have it—a key person’s email contact to firstname.lastname@example.org.
 Feel free as well to pass this query on to others who may have their own suggestions.

 —The Destination Stewardship Center team